HoangPhu0705/CallTel/README.md

 # nodejs_callTel
-A POS web application for phone store
+A POS web application for phone store using NodeJS, ExpressJS